floss1138/dbDotCad/README.md

 The header row in a file created by ATTOUT would look like this if a badly designed block used the TITLE tag twice:

-HANDLE &nbsp &nbsp BLOCKNAME &nbsp &nbsp TITLE &nbsp &nbsp FNAME TITLE(1)
+HANDLE  BLOCKNAME TITLE FNAME TITLE(1)

 There is a column for each attribute from all selected blocks, attribute labels that do not apply to a specific block are indicated with